Oil painting for beginners: 12 tips on how to get started and take your skills to the next level.

 How to dispose of oily waste

-Drying oil is combustible and paper towels with oily waste on shouldn’t be left out, as they pose a fire hazard.
-For this reason they also shouldn’t be thrown in a normal waste bin.
+Drying oil is combustible so paper towels with oily waste on shouldn’t be left out.
+As they pose a fire hazard, they shouldn’t be thrown in a normal waste bin.

 The solution to this is to get an airtight container and fill it partially with water.
 Keep your paper towels in this container until it’s full.
 To dispose of it, take it to your local hazardous waste facility.
 You could also call up your local council to enquire about where to dispose of it properly in your area.